Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

 \section{Performance Evaluation}

 This section presents the experimental methodology, dataset characteristics, and systematic assessment of DP techniques.
-The efficacy of the proposed differentially private data aggregation methods, each employing different noise characteristics for various ML models, are evaluated and analysed\footnote{Code and experiment artifacts are available at: \url{https://github.com/Cloudslab/DP-Healthcare}}.
+The efficacy of the proposed differentially private data aggregation methods, each employing different noise characteristics for various ML models, is evaluated and analyzed\footnote{Code and experiment artifacts are available at: \url{https://github.com/Cloudslab/DP-Healthcare}}.